tesseract-ocr/tessdoc/TrainingTesseract-4.00---Replace-Top-Layer.md

 ```
 The above commands extract the existing LSTM model for Hindi from ./tessdata and changes the top layer for it for Bihari using the .lstmf files created earlier, given in the train_listfile.

-As an alternate to `--targer_error_rate 0.001` one can use `--max_iterations 50000`, the values can be changed.
+Use either `--targer_error_rate 0.001` or `--max_iterations 50000`, the values can be changed.

 Use `--debug_interval -1` if you want to see verbose output for every iteration.
-Try it with '--max_iterations 50' to see a sample of debug output.
+Try it with `--max_iterations 50` to see a sample of debug output.

 This training process can be stopped at any time.
 Giving the command again restarts the process from the last saved checkpoint.